XiaoouPan/ILAMM/README.md

 betaHuberMCP = fitHuberMCP$beta
 ```

-Finally, we demonstrate non-convex regularized Huber regression with &tau; calibrated via a tuning-free procedure.
-This function is computationally more efficient, because the cross-validation is only applied to choose the regularization parameter.
+Finally, we demonstrate non-convex regularized Huber regression with *&tau;* calibrated via a tuning-free procedure.
+This function is computationally more efficient, because the cross-validation is only applied to choosing the regularization parameter.
 More details of the tuning-free procedure can be found in [Wang et al., 2018](https://www.math.ucsd.edu/~wez243/Tuning_Free.pdf).

 ```r
 fitHuberSCAD.tf = tfNcvxHuberReg(X, Y, penalty = "SCAD")